Get to know top consultancies, and stay up to date on current career events and job offers.

 This article will guide you through valuable insights and strategies to help you navigate these challenges.
 You will realize that there is no simple trick that you can switch on and off.
 You will realize that these strategies are spread across your entire preparation and cover areas you wouldn’t have thought were necessary.
 Each strategy helps add that extra 1% to your chances, and over time those 1% will build up and lead to your successful selection.

 Understanding why is the first step towards overcoming the problem.
-Like I said above, there can 100 different ways to lose confidence to nervousness and anxiety and can vary from person to person.
+Like I said above, there can be 100 different ways to lose confidence, and they vary from person to person.
 Here are some of the most common reasons:

-1. The chances are low: consulting interviews generally don’t have a high success rate.
-The competition is too stiff, and companies like MBB don’t make it any easier by being weirdly picky.
-Thinking about the probabilities can create significant pressure to perform and play tricks with your mind.
+• The chances are low: Consulting interviews don’t have a high success rate.
+The competition is stiff, and firms like MBB are extremely selective.
+Thinking about the probabilities creates pressure and can play tricks on your mind.

 While a small amount of nervousness is always healthy and productive, an excessive amount can lead to diminished performance and reduced chances of success.
 The interview is more than just the sum of its individual parts – the case, the fit, and so on.
 The interview is an overall experience that is sometimes impacted by the tiniest of things.
 Maintaining confidence is one of the biggest tickets to success because the job of consulting pivots on the confidence of the consultant.
 Let us look at some proven techniques to maintain your confidence in consulting interviews.